rschristopher/rschristopher.github.io/src/criticisms/toxic-maxis.md

-## What makes them toxic?
+## What is toxic maximalism?

 This label of "toxic" originally came from shitcoin influencers
  (*altcoins* to be euphemistic).
-There are often
+There were (and still are)
  rather loud criticisms
  from Bitcoin maximalists
- about perceived scams.
+ about perceived scams,
+ especially as it relates to Bitcoin.
 Whether it was
  FTX,
  SVB,